Types Of Fabric And Their Uses – Best Guide

 Nylon

-Nylon, a synthetic fabric, possesses strength, elasticity, and lightweight properties, making it suitable for garments that require durability and stretch, such as activewear, swimwear, and hosiery.
+Nylon is a synthetic fabric with strength, elasticity, and lightweight properties.
+It is suitable for garments that require durability and stretch, such as activewear, swimwear, and hosiery.

 Moreover, Its high tensile strength also makes it suitable for use in applications such as parachutes, tents, and ropes.